Cybersecurity, Cybercrime, and Our Government

 This problem does not lie solely at law enforcement’s feet.
 Many cybercrimes are committed outside our borders, making investigation and enforcement extremely difficult—though not impossible.
 While there are legal procedures to obtain evidence and defendants from other countries, this can be slow and problematic.
 Critically, some countries turn a blind eye to perpetrators within their borders, and ignore money laundered into and through them.
 Thus, our federal government must play a greater role to obtain cooperation of foreign governments to investigate and fight cybercrime and money laundering.
 This means putting diplomatic and financial pressure on countries.

 Of course, we still need to protect ourselves and those around us.
 Every individual and business needs to take control of their security and privacy, assess the threats, the risks, and take reasonable precautions.
 Reasonable cybersecurity for the individual and organization is the new responsibility, like locking your doors at night, or putting on your seatbelt while in the car.
 This starts in your home for you and your family, and then you bring your knowledge and skills to your workplace.
-My recent book can help you with this, it’s called Cybersecurity for the Home and Office, The Lawyer’s Guide to Taking Charge of Your Own Information Security.
+My 2017 book can help you with this, Cybersecurity for the Home and Office.

 The criminals attacking us will not stop voluntarily, and they will not give up just because we make our walls higher.
 They need deterrence, apprehension, and to have their criminal profits traced and choked off.
 Nations who are not cooperating sufficiently also need consequences.
 We need our government and our elected and appointed officials to do better, and we should encourage and pressure them to do so.